NinaMercedes/PfPan/README.md

 # Pangenomes: The *Plasmodium falciparum* pangenome
 This repository contains code to perform pangenomics research.
-Currently the code is implemented predominantly using python scripts.
+Currently the code is implemented predominantly using python and shell scripts.
 Depending on usability, these scripts may be updated in the future and built into Nextflow or Snakemake pipelines (suggestions welcome!).

 ## Conda environment and installing packages
 The first step is to set up a conda environment with all the python libraries and modules required to make and analyse a pangenome.